-I was fascinate by this view.
-What is was and what it would taste like.
-It took quite some before I had my first Peking duck and was surprised by the crispy skin, the sweet taste of the hoisin sauce the tender taste of the duck.
+It took quite some time before I had my first Peking duck and I loved it.
+That crispy skin, the sweet taste of the hoisin sauce, the tender taste of the duck.

 To make this Peking duck recipe requires just a couple of ingredients.
 All you need is: